-Despite public backing, Unai Emery has six games to prove he's still the right man for Arsenal - report
+Unai Emery has six games to prove to the Arsenal hierarchy that he is still the right man for the job, according to reports.

 Emery has come under heavy pressure in recent weeks, with Arsenal now eight points adrift of the top four.